demisto/content/Packs/Okta/Integrations/Okta_IAM/README.md

-> <i>Note:</i> This integration should be used along with our IAM premium pack.
-For further details, visit our IAM pack documentation.
+> <i>Note:</i> This integration should be used along with our ILM premium pack.
+For further details, visit our ILM pack documentation.

 Integrate with Okta's Identity Access Management service to execute CRUD operations to employee lifecycle processes.
-This integration was integrated and tested with version v1 of Okta.
+This integration was integrated and tested with version v1 of the Okta integration.
-For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).
+For more information, refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).

 ## Configure Okta IAM on Cortex XSOAR